HittyGubby/TNOCreator/README.md

 - [x] Translatable and componentized panel widgets for customization

-Well but if you insist to [preview](https://hittygubby.github.io/TNOCreator/) ...

-btw I really HATE separating HTML with CSS, just bringing out so much inconvenience (especially for simple sites like this one)
+I really HATE separating HTML with CSS, just bringing out so much inconvenience (especially for simple sites like this one)

 ... so if any of you guys want to refactor due to this, fork and dont send PR...